amiri02/amiri02/README.md

 ### Hi there 👋

+If you're reading this, I'm training Deep Neural Nets 🕸️💻🎭

 <!--
 **amiri02/amiri02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.